Link

 • all necessary arguments of the selected method to execute the code

-Utility can be interpreted as a kind of abstract class with fully implemented methods that are ready-to-use.
-In order to use the utility in an extension, it is only necessary to call the method from created utility inside designed extension and assign the relevant parameters to it.
+Utilities can be interpreted as a kind of abstract class with fully implemented methods that are ready-to-use.
+In order to use the Utility in an extension, it is only necessary to call the method from created Utility inside designed extension and assign the relevant parameters to it.

 Example: